Aydnnuman2/calculator/CONTRIBUTING.md

 ## Contributor License Agreement
 Before we can review and accept a pull request from you, you'll need to sign a Contributor License Agreement (CLA).
 The CLA ensures that the community is free to use your contributions.
-More information about the agreement is available on the [Microsoft web site](https://cla.opensource.microsoft.com/).
+More information about the agreement is available on the [Microsoft website](https://cla.opensource.microsoft.com/).
 Signing the CLA is an automated process, and you only need to do it once for Microsoft projects on GitHub.